DashDashhh/CSMatch/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## UPDATES

+what works

+register
+login
+image upload
+loading intern data

+what needs to work
+logout on myprofile --> returns an error on logout because cannot find user email upon reload
+ - must implement middleware

+logout on create(no redirect)
+ - does log user out but doesn't redirect user